 In 2014, thousands of uninsured Idahoans became eligible for a tax credit that helped them purchase health coverage through Idaho’s state health insurance exchange.
 However, between 51,000-78,000 Idahoans do not qualify for assistance and fall into the “The Coverage Gap.”1

 In a family of four, working parents are not eligible to receive Medicaid if they make over $5,268 annually, but they will not qualify for assistance through the health insurance exchange until they make over $24,600.
 These adults fall in the coverage gap.
 They are not eligible for Medicaid, lack access to employer health insurance plans and do not earn enough to qualify for assistance through Your Health Idaho, the health insurance marketplace.

-A smart health care policy would fill this gap.
-The good news is that states have flexibility to come up with their own way of closing this gap, whether through new private options or existing programs, like Medicaid.
-Idaho has the opportunity to design its own plan—a plan that will work for Idaho.
+A smart health care policy would close this gap.
+The good news is that states have flexibility to design their own approach of closing this gap, whether through new private options or existing programs, like Medicaid.
+Idaho has the opportunity to design its own plan—a plan that will work for Idahoans.

 Who Falls in the Coverage Gap in Idaho?

 The coverage gap consists of Idahoans between the ages of 18 and 64.
 They can be college students, veterans, working parents, and low wage workers.
 They are our co-workers, neighbors and friends.

 We Need A Complete Solution to the Coverage Gap